Keynote Speakers

 Prof. Zeng is also deeply committed to education.
 She is the chief editor of a textbook on fundamental courses in her field and has received the Second Prize in the National Young Faculty Teaching Competition for Electronic Information Majors.
 She has actively promoted the integration of industry and education, leading collaborative education projects supported by the Ministry of Education.
 Her teaching achievements have earned her the First Prize in the National Teaching Achievement Awards of the Chinese Association for Artificial Intelligence.
 For her outstanding contributions to education, she has received multiple commendations from the Shanghai Municipal Education Commission.
 Her work in research, teaching, and public service has been featured in major media outlets such as Wenhui Daily, Shanghai Science and Technology News, and The Paper (Shangguan News).

-Prof. Honggang ZHANG (IEEE Fellow, AAIA Fellow), Zhejiang University, China
+Prof. Honggang ZHANG (IEEE Fellow, AAIA Fellow), Macau University of Science and Technology, China

 Previous Keynote Speakers